Data Analyst vs Data Scientist: What's the difference?

 For example, a data analyst examines customer purchase data to discover trends and forecast future sales, assisting a retail company in optimizing inventory and promotions.
 In technical terms, this is also referred to as predictive analytics.

-• Data collection from several sources, assuring accuracy and completeness while eliminating errors.
+• Data Collection from several sources, guaranteeing completeness and accuracy while removing mistakes.

-• Make use of Python, R, and SQL tools to find relationships, patterns, and trends in the data.
+• Utilize tools from R, Python, and SQL to identify trends, patterns, and linkages in the data.

 What Does a Data Scientist Do?